k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 2. Set a Fabric node in the Fabric URL of each environment.
 3. Click Re-Key.

-When the connection details of the interfaces for the environment are updated and saved, the updated connection details are re-encrypted.
+When the connection details of the interfaces of the environment are updated and saved, the updated connection details are re-encrypted.
 Similar to entities, Fabric keeps the key description of the master key used for the encryption of each environment.

 Notes:

-- When changing and saving the passwords of an interface in an environment, Fabric encrypts the modified passwords using the server logic to automatically rekey the master key.
+- When changing and saving the passwords of an interface in an environment, Fabric encrypts the modified passwords using server logic to automatically rekey the master key.
 - A new Fabric URL field is added to define the Fabric node to be used to encrypt the passwords and run the test connection function.
 Note that when unchecked, the local test connection and previous encryption algorithm is used.
 - The **Re-Key** column has been added in order to use the most updated encryption mechanism and the latest master key to encrypt the passwords of all interfaces.